The Rockville Centre

 The Literacy Volunteers of America - Nassau County is a not-for-profit agency that has been serving the needs of functionally illiterate people in our area for more than thirty years.
 Students may include parents struggling to read to their children at bedtime, grandparents who left school years ago, or new immigrants who need help learning English.
 With over 1,000 volunteers, the Nassau County affiliate is one of the nation's largest.
-Its programs include Basic Literacy Courses, English for Speakers of Other Languages, the Nassau County Jail Program, Welfare to Work, Family Literacy, Juvenile Offenders and Computer Training.
-With Over 40% in some of the county's communities who can't read, this is a hidden problem which the LVA-NC is working hard to alleviate.
+Its programs include Basic Literacy Courses, English for Speakers of Other Languages, the Nassau County Jail Program, Welfare to Work, Family Literacy, Juvenile Offenders, and Computer Training.
+With Over 40% in some of the county's communities who can't read, this is a hidden problem that the LVA-NC is working hard to alleviate.
 St. Patrick's Parade Scholarship Fund.
 Four Substantial scholarships will be awarded to candidates who successfully meet the eligibility criteria.
 H.S. seniors attending Rockville Centre's Public Schools, or Rockville Centre Residents attending private schools may apply.
 The competition is open to all students regardless of race or ethnic background.
-One criteria requires the student to submit a written work that depicts some aspect of Irish history, culture, etc. The specifics and the other eligibility will be announced following the parade.
+One criterion requires the student to submit a written work that depicts some aspect of Irish history, culture, etc. The specifics and the other eligibility will be announced following the parade.

 The New York Police and Fire Widows and Children Benefit Fund

 Established in 1985 by Rusty Staub, the fund is a nonprofit organization that assists the families of police officers and firefighters killed in the line of duty.
-Thus far, over $7.3 million has been given to help these families defray education, housing and medical expenses.
-The September 11 World Trade Center disaster, with the loss of hundreds of firefighters and police officers, has created an urgent need for increased donations to benefit the families of fallen firefighter and officers.
+Thus far, over $7.3 million has been given to help these families defray education, housing, and medical expenses.
+The September 11 World Trade Center disaster, with the loss of hundreds of firefighters and police officers, has created an urgent need for increased donations to benefit the families of fallen firefighters and officers.
 The Lower East Side Tenement Museum / Irish Apartment Project.
-The Lower East Side Tenement Museum’s mission is “to promote tolerance and historical prospective through the presentation and interpretation of a variety of immigrant and migrant experiences on Manhattan’s Lower East Side, a “Gateway to America.”
+The Lower East Side Tenement Museum’s mission is “to promote tolerance and historical perspective through the presentation and interpretation of a variety of immigrant and migrant experiences on Manhattan’s Lower East Side, a “Gateway to America.”
 The misaim recreates immigrant family residences on the Lower East Side.